codechips/FooocusPlus/readme.md

 - Fooocus by illyasviel and mashb1t
 - ComfyUI by comfyanonymous and the Comfy-Org team
-- SimpleSDXL by metercai
+- SimpleSDXL2 by metercai
 - diffusers by the huggingface team
 - torchruntime by cmdr2 and the easydiffusion team
-- OneButtonPrompt by AIrjen
+- OneButtonPrompt by AIrjen, via SimpleSDXL2 and RuinedFooocus
+- Superprompter by sammcj
+- Stable Diffusion 1.5 (SD1.5) support by Irmagon (Thomas Gaud)
+- the members of the Pure Fooocus Facebook group for their encouragement, enthusiasm and careful Beta testing